Complete Guide to VAT in Denmark: Rates, Rules & Registration Thresholds

 The 2021 E-commerce package reformed the EU e-commerce and ESS landscape, uniforming rules for all EU countries.
 It brought significant changes and taxability rules for B2B and B2C supply of ESS and distance sales of goods.

 Rules relating to the business-to-business or B2B supply of the ESS state that the place of supply is determined based on the general place of supply rules.
-For the B2C supply of the ESS, also known as a business-to-consumer transaction, the place of supply is determined based on the consumer's residency.
+For the B2C supply of ESS, also known as a business-to-consumer transaction, the place of supply is determined by the consumer's residency.

 Regarding the distance sales of goods and ESS, the E-commerce reform introduced the EUR 10,000 threshold to determine which VAT rate is applicable.
-Suppliers whose annual turnover on the EU level is above the threshold must apply the VAT rate following the destination principle.
+Suppliers whose annual turnover in the EU exceeds the threshold must apply the VAT rate under the destination principle.
 More precisely, the VAT rate of the country where the buyer is located is applicable, e.g., VAT rate Denmark.

 When the suppliers remain below the threshold, they can either apply the VAT rate of their own country or register for one of the One-Stop Shop (OSS) schemes.